contaware/py-docs-notes/README.md

 s[start:]                   # extract from start till last s[:end_exclusive]           # extract from begin till end_exclusive
 s[start:end_exclusive:step] # extract from start till end_exclusive
-                            # with increment of step
+                            # with increments of step
 ```

 ### Checking if an element is contained